UACCM Academic Information Practical Nursing

 Do courses from other colleges transfer in?

 When transferring credits from other colleges, there is not a guarantee that the credit will transfer.
 However, if you have taken any of the prerequisite courses at another institution, please contact the Registrar with you official transcript in order to determine if these credits may transfer.
-You may also make an appointment to meet with the Dean of Health Professions and Natural Sciences.
+You may also make an appointment to meet with the Dean of Nursing and Allied Health.

 Can I work a full time job while going through the nursing program?